SAP-samples/teched2023-DA161/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Expand the Dashboard with Core Add-ons

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 View Time Toolbar Customization

 After completing these steps you will have created...